-It would generally be desirable for a party to produce evidence in respect of all the facts alleged in support of his case, in order, for example, to show whether a particular technique was generally known to industry or whether there was any prejudice against a particular technique.
+It is generally desirable for a party parties to produce evidence in respect of all the facts alleged in support of his their case, in order, for example, to show whether a particular technique was generally known to industry or whether there was any prejudice against a particular technique.

 Facts adduced by a party will, however, normally be deemed true, even without supporting evidence, if it is clear that no doubts exist concerning them, if they do not contradict one another or if no objection is raised.
 In such cases the facts need not be supported by evidence.